ysennoun/smart-agriculture-with-k8s/README.md

 ### Requirements for Gitlab CI/CD

-This project offers the possibility to use a GItlab CI/CD to test, create the cluster, deploy applications.
+This project offers the possibility to use a Gitlab CI/CD to test, create the cluster, deploy applications.
 See file `gitlab-ci.yaml`.

 #### Get private key file
 - Go to `IAM and Administration/quota/` (as indicated below)
 - Create a service account if it is not already done
-- Download private key file to be used in gitlab CICD.
+- Download private key file to be used in gitlab CI/CD.
 Indeed, store the content as global environment variable `PRIVATE_KEY_FILE_CONTENT`

 ![Private key file](documents/get-private-key-file.png)